Marine Biological Laboratory: 21st century

 The MBL became formally affiliated with the University of Chicago on July 1, 2013.
-In order to further scientific research and education, the affiliation builds on historical ties with the university, as MBL was led by University of Chicago faculty members in its first four decades.
-The president of the university chairs the MBL trustee's board and with their advice appoints its members.
-The Laboratory is a non-profit Massachusetts corporation, whose sole member is the university.
+In order to further scientific research and education, the affiliation built on historical ties with the university, as MBL was led by University of Chicago faculty members in its first four decades.
+The Laboratory returned to independent status in 2026.

 In September 2018, Nipam Patel became director of the Marine Biological Laboratory, succeeding Huntington F. Willard.

 Research

 Staff

 The MBL has approximately 250 year-round employees, about half of which are scientists and scientific support staff.
 They are joined each year by more than 500 visiting scientists, summer staff, and research associates from hundreds of institutions around the world, as well as a large number of faculty and students participating in MBL courses (in 2024, 550 students from 273 institutions and 58 countries).

 Facilities

 The MBL's resident research centers are the Eugene Bell Center for Regenerative Biology and Tissue Engineering, the Ecosystems Center, and the Josephine Bay Paul Center for Comparative Molecular Biology and Evolution].
 Visiting scientists are affiliated with the MBL's Whitman Center.
 Whitman Center Scientists comprise more than 100 principal investigators from academic institutions around the world.
 Other resources include The Marine Resources Center, an advanced facility for maintaining, culturing, and providing aquatic and marine organisms essential to biological, biomedical, and ecological research; and The National Xenopus Resource, which breeds and maintains Xenopus (frog) genetic stocks; and provides training in Xenopus husbandry, cell biology, imaging, genetics, transgenesis, and genomics.

 The MBL shares a library, the MBLWHOI Library, with Woods Hole Oceanographic Institution.
 The MBLWHOI Library holds print and electronic collections in the biological, biomedical, ecological, and oceanographic sciences, and houses a growing archival collection, including photograph and videos from the MBL's history.
 The library also conducts digitization and informatics projects.